b2io/handbook/day-to-day.md

 When working in a space different from your typical remote workspace, please keep the following in mind:

 - Communicate your plans with the team so that everybody has shared expectations
-- Use best judgement on choice of communication medium: email, Slack, video call / Zoom, or phone call
+- Use best judgement on choice of communication medium: email, Slack, video call, or phone call
 - Be aware of the limitations of your location and minimize the impact as much as possible
 - Time tracking is your friend - it can help you feel more comfortable doing your personal activities without wondering whether or not you've done enough work for the day